AI rally fears and China trade woes chill stocks

 Weaker-than-expected China trade data also showed how hard U.S. President Donald Trump's tariffs have hit.

-The STOXX benchmark of 600 big European companies edged down 0.17% in early trading Friday morning, even as U.S. markets looked set for a brighter open with S&P 500 futures and Nasdaq 100 futures up 0.3% following a 1.9% drop for the Nasdaq on Thursday.
+The STOXX benchmark of 600 big European companies slipped 0.6% and U.S. markets looked set to open lower judging by trade in stock futures following an almost 2% drop for the Nasdaq on Thursday.

 For the week so far, the world's biggest tech index is down 2.8%, which if sustained would mark its largest one-week drop since April, when tariffs were announced.
 The Nasdaq has gained more than 50% since then.

+"Equity markets have been on a tear for multiple years so it is natural to say there should be a pull back in the future," said Victor Zhang, Chief Investment Officer for American Century Investments.

+"When you look at the fundamentals in the economy around the world, the U.S., emerging markets are experiencing strong growth and while there is some weakness that is at a healthy level."

-China's exports shrank 1.1% in October, the worst performance since February, chilling Asian markets with a stark reminder of the manufacturing juggernaut's reliance on American consumers.
+China's exports shrank 1.1% in October, the worst performance since February, data showed, chilling Asian markets with a stark reminder of the manufacturing juggernaut's reliance on American consumers.

 China's blue-chip CSI300 Index and the Shanghai Composite Index both finished 0.3% lower on Friday.